garfieldius/t3ll/README.md

 # TYPO3 Local Lang

-This is a small utility program for to create localization files in Xlif or the legacy format for [TYPO3 CMS](https://www.typo3.org/).
+This is a small utility program to edit localization files in Xlif or the legacy format for [TYPO3 CMS](https://www.typo3.org/).

 ## Installation